Honda in Formula One: Continued power unit supply to Red Bull after formal withdrawal (2022–2025)

-Honda's 2022 power unit design proved to be strong in both performance and reliability, contributing to Red Bull generally having the best straight line performance in the field.
-Verstappen scored a record 15 of Red Bull's 17 wins during the season and clinched his second consecutive title with a win in Honda's home race in Japan, while the team secured the constructors' title at the following United States Grand Prix.
+Honda's power unit design for the 2022–2025 period was strong in both performance and reliability.
+Multiple reports stated that it was, on average, around half a second faster per lap than the Renault power unit that Red Bull would otherwise have had to use.
+It contributed to Red Bull often having the best straight line performance in the field.
+In 2022, Verstappen scored a record 15 of Red Bull's 17 wins during the season and clinched his second consecutive title with a win in Honda's home race in Japan, while the team secured the constructors' title at the following United States Grand Prix.
 At the 2023 Hungarian Grand Prix, Red Bull won their 12th consecutive race to break McLaren's record set in the 1988 season.
 This meant that Honda broke its own record in the process as the 1988 McLaren MP4/4 was powered by Honda's RA168E.

-Following a change in management since the decision was made to exit Formula One, Honda has remained present at discussions regarding future Formula One regulations along with other manufacturers, and held discussions with various teams as to future possibilities for a partnership from the 2026 season onwards, when new power unit regulations will come into effect.
-The company will not renew its partnership with Red Bull, who had already committed to its own Red Bull Powertrains project, which will be backed by Ford from 2026.
+Following a change in management since the decision was made to exit Formula One, Honda remained present in discussions regarding future Formula One regulations along with other manufacturers, and held discussions with various teams as to future possibilities for a partnership from the 2026 season onwards, when new power unit regulations would come into effect.
+The company did not renew its partnership with Red Bull, who had already committed to its own Red Bull Powertrains project, which would be backed by Ford from 2026.
 Honda subsequently announced it would make a full-scale return to F1 in 2026, partnering with Aston Martin.